jarun/buku/README.md

 For GUI integration (or to sync bookmarks with your favourite bookmark management service), refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).
 If you prefer the terminal, thanks to the [shell completion](#shell-completion) scripts, you don't need to memorize any of the options.
 There's an Easter egg to revisit random forgotten bookmarks too.

 We have one of the best documentation around.
 You can start with the [Examples](#examples). *Buku* is too busy to track you - no hidden history, obsolete records, usage analytics or homing.
-To learn more on how it works or to contribute to the project, please refer to the wiki page on [Operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).
+To learn more on how it works or to contribute to the project, please refer to the wiki page on [operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).

 There are several [projects based on `buku`](#related-projects), including a browser plug-in.

-PRs are welcome.
-Please visit [#233](https://github.com/jarun/Buku/issues/233) for a list of TODOs.
-Visit the [wiki](https://github.com/jarun/Buku/wiki) for guidelines.
+We need contributors.
+We are a small friendly team and would be more than happy to help.
+Please visit [#233](https://github.com/jarun/Buku/issues/251) for a list of TODOs.
+Visit the [wiki](https://github.com/jarun/Buku/wiki) for PR guidelines.

 *Love smart and efficient terminal utilities?
 Explore my repositories.
 Buy me a cup of coffee if they help you.*